tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

 She replied: ”I did some ballet a long time ago, when I was a Human child.
 After that, for the act, Gordon taught me a lot.
 I practiced it with him.
 You can say many bad things about him, but you can not say that he is a bad dancer, or not a well read man, or a mannered man.
 He taught me a lot.
-He is the one who keeps me in his control, most of the times: Due to him I lost my Human, mortal life, but he compensated it a little.
-Like homeschooling me somewhat, allowing me to read many things.
+He is the one who keeps me in his control, most of the times.
+Due to him I lost my Human, mortal life, but he compensated it a little.
+Like homeschooling me, allowing me to read many things.
 He also taught me some things you should not know about.”

 &#x200B;

 ”You always practice such humor on the stage?
 Helena replied: ”Not always.
 We do just dances, sometimes.
 But, that night, the prefect was there, I noticed you in the public, so we decided to do it.
 Indeed, I am sure you shall never meet a Clown like me.
 You know, people tend to despise clowns, thinking them to be shallow and cheap.
-I dare those to say those about me.”
+I dare them to say those about me.”
 And winked with her malice.
-After a few seconds of break and another glass of wine (If this would have been a normal, human, lady, I would have been already worried of her drinking too much.
-But I did not dared to say anything.) she went on:
+After a few seconds of break and another glass of wine (If this would have been a human lady, I would have been already worried of her drinking too much.
+But I did not dared to say anything.)
+She went on:

 &#x200B;